-Since then, Chiropractic has developed into one of the largest natural health care professions in the world, offering people a safe, natural and effective option for their health.
+Since then, Chiropractic has developed into one of the largest natural health care professions in the world, offering people a safe, natural and effective option; for their health.
 Chiropractic is a profession concerned with the diagnosis and management of mechanical disorders of the spine and the impact they may have on the nervous system and the general health of individuals.

 Chiropractic was born!